 A day after this incident, Fanny Hayes, the granddaughter of President Rutherford B. Hayes, described to her son then serving in France her visit to the same trophy train in Fremont, Ohio:

-It took all of an hour to pace slowly back [from the end of the line to the train], and then a brief five minutes to rush through the train.
-But it was worth it, for the “trophies” were of every sort and description from a Boche “potato masher” to the bow end of an Austrian submarine. blown up by the Italians.
+It took all of an hour to pace slowly back from the end of the line to the train, and then a brief five minutes to rush through the train.
+But it was worth it, according to Hayes, for the “trophies” were of every sort and description from a Boche “potato masher” to the bow end of an Austrian submarine blown up by the Italians.

 Fanny Hayes’ letter was dated October 20; she did not know her son had been seriously injured five days before.
 This juxtaposition reminds us that war relic trains did more than sell bonds and patriotism.
 The battle-scarred speakers, themselves living war relics, may have offered hope to those whose family members were at the front.
 Yet the tortured, twisted, ruined relics of steel and iron, many with still-attached mud, grass, blood, and hair, may also have served as painful explanations of a loved one’s death or injury in a far-off place.